top of page

 SYNC answers this question with the seven versions of they "Who Are We?"
 (W.A.W.) story.
 Non-negotiables are the things that make the story go the way it goes.
 For example, in all seven versions of the story, the whole story falls apart if Jesus is not the center of it.
 His centrality is non-negotiable.
 Or again, if people do not trust God enough to obey him even when he hasn't given them a full explanation, the story loses one of its main points.
 It becomes a different story.

-Of course, this is not a precise answer to the question, but that is intentional.
-The emphasis in SYNC is not on pinpointing how many non-negotiables there are in the Bible or on organizing them all into a perfect system.
+Of course, this is not a precise answer to the question of how many non-negotiables there are in the Bible, but that is intentional.
+The emphasis in SYNC is not on pinpointing how many or organizing them all into a perfect system.
 Our emphasis is on SYNCing with the God of the Bible as we know him through the panoramic story of the Bible (the "W.A.W. story") and through the nudges of his Spirit today.
 We just keep obeying whichever non-negotiables God highlights for us at any particular time.
 That is how we keep discovering what his power means in our case.